oerc0122/MDANSE/Doc/pages/correlation.rst

 in MDANSE assuming good (equilibrated, of a sufficient length/size and etc) MD trajectories are used.
-In MDANSE, the resolution function are specified in the frequency domain and are related to the resolution function in the time domain via a Fourier transform.
+In MDANSE, the resolution function are specified in the frequency domain and are related to the resolution function in the time domain via a Fourier transform

 .. math::
-   :label: eqn-fca4
+   :label: fourier2

    W(n \Delta t) = \frac{1}{2n_{\mathrm{c}} - 1} \frac{1}{ \Delta t} \sum_{m=-(n_{\mathrm{c}}-1)}^{n_{\mathrm{c}}-1} \exp\left[ 2 \pi i \frac{m \Delta \omega}{2n_{\mathrm{c}} - 1} n \Delta t \right] W(m \Delta \omega)